-FOOD SCIENCE AND NUTRRITION
+FOOD SCIENCE AND NUTRITION

 An understanding of food science and nutrition is relevant to many industries and job roles.
 Care providers and nutritionists in hospitals use this knowledge, as do sports coaches and fitness instructors.
-Hotels and restaurants, food manufacturers and government agencies also use this understanding to develop menus, food products and policies that that support healthy eating initiatives.
+Hotels and restaurants, food manufacturers and government agencies also use this understanding to develop menus, food products and policies that support healthy eating initiatives.
 Many employment opportunities within the field of food science and nutrition are available.

 The course involves both theory work and practical tasks.
-This is an Applied General qualification so it has been designed to offer exciting, interesting experiences that focus learning for through applied learning, i.e. through the acquisition of knowledge and understanding in purposeful, work-related contexts, linked to the food production industry.
+This is an Applied General qualification so it has been designed to offer exciting, interesting experiences that focus learning through applied learning, i.e. through the acquisition of knowledge and understanding in purposeful, work-related contexts, linked to the food production industry.

 The course requires a large degree of self-motivation and excellent organisational skills to prepare for each lesson in advance.
 Many of the tasks set involve problem solving to suit the nutritional needs of different people.